Trail of the Cedars

-A very popular Glacier National Park day hike, Avalanche Lake Trail is a moderately easy hike with only 600 foot elevation gain in 2 miles.
-It starts off as the Trail of the Cedars and half way around this loop trail you will find the intersection with the Avalanche Lake Trail.
+Avalanche Lake Trail, a very popular Glacier National Park day hike, is moderately easy hike with only 600-foot elevation gain over 2 miles.
+It starts off as the Trail of the Cedars and half way around the loop trail is an intersection with the Avalanche Lake Trail.

-At about the 1 mile point, the trail departs from the creek side and even though you cannot see the creek you can still hear it rushing down the creek bed.
+At roughly the 1-mile point, the trail departs from the creek side and athough you cannot see the creek you can still hear it rushing down the creek bed.
 As you continue along the trail you will intersect with Hidden Creek and encounter many down trees – the result of avalanches off Mount Cannon.
-Just before you reach the foot of Avalanche Lake, you will pass through tall, dense underbrush with no clue the lake is just around the corner.
-And suddenly it comes into view.
+Just before you reach the foot of Avalanche Lake, you will pass through tall, dense underbrush with no evidence the lake is just around the corner, and then suddenly, comes into view.

 Avalanche Lake sits in a box canyon with steep cliffs on 3 sides.
 Bearhat Mountain forms the east wall, Little Matterhorn the south wall, and Mount Brown the west wall.
-You can see several 100 foot waterfalls cascading down these steep cliffs and flowing into the lake.
-There is a nice beach at the foot of the lake with benches where you can sit and relax and enjoy this scenic mountain lake.
-Or wade into its cool clear waters.
+You can see several 100-foot waterfalls cascading down these steep cliffs and flowing into the lake.
+There is a nice beach at the foot of the lake with benches where you can sit and relax and enjoy the scenic mountain lake, or wade into its cool clear waters.

-You can continue along the western shore of the lake to the inlet where there is reasonably good fishing – mostly cutthroat trout.
-Looking north, you will get a beautifully framed view of Heaven’s Peak.
-It is fairly common to see deer along this trail.
-Bear – mostly black bears – have also been spotted.
+You can continue along the western shore of the lake to the inlet where there’s reasonably good fishing – mostly cutthroat trout.
+Looking north, you’ll get a beautifully framed view of Heaven’s Peak.
+It is fairly common to see deer along this trail, as well infrequent black bear sightings.

-The first part of this trail is paved and then it becomes a raised boardwalk with a series of stairs as you increase in elevation.
-It initially passes through an alpine meadow, the Hanging Gardens, full of wildflowers.
+The first part of this trail is paved and then becomes a raised boardwalk with a series of stairs as you increase in elevation.
+It initially passes through an alpine meadow – the Hanging Gardens – full of wildflowers.
 Because of the high elevation of this hike, there will be patches of snow on this trail well into July.
 If you should hike it just after the snow has melted, tons of Glacier Lilies will be in bloom.
-After about ½ mile, the boardwalk will end and you will head southwesterly toward Hidden Lake Pass.
+After a ½ mile or so, the boardwalk will end and you will head southwesterly toward Hidden Lake Pass.
 Along the first part of this trail, you’ll have scenic views of Mt Clements and Mt Oberlin.
-As you continue on the trail, Mt Reynolds and Heavy Runner Mountain will be on your left.
-Just before you reach Hidden Lake Pass and cross the Continental Divide, there will be a couple of ponds.
+As you continue on the trail, Mt Reynolds and Heavy Runner Mountain will be to your left, and just before you reach Hidden Lake Pass and cross the Continental Divide, there will be some ponds.

 You can anticipate seeing a variety of wildlife along this trail.
-Mountain goats are a common site along this trail along with Colombian ground squirrels, golden mantels, and chipmunks.
+Mountain goats are a common site along with Colombian ground squirrels, golden mantels, and chipmunks.
 Bighorn sheep, marmots, and even wolverines can also be seen along this trail.

 Running Eagle Falls Trail

-The trail head for this hike is about 1 mile inside of the Two Medicine entrance station.
+The trail head for this hike is roughly 1 mile inside of the Two Medicine entrance station.
 It passes through an open forest of spruce and fir with lots of underbrush.
 The level path has a well maintained gravel surface.
-Just before you cross the stream, there is a view point of the falls with benches where you can rest, relax, and enjoy this scenic view.
+Just before you cross the stream, there is a view point of the falls with benches where you can relax and enjoy this scenic view.
 High above the falls you will see Rising Wolf Mountain.

 If you’re inclined, there is a foot bridge across the stream with a path on the other side.
-Along this rough, uneven, path there are several places to stop and enjoy different views of the falls.
-This path will take you to the foot of the falls.
+Along this rough, uneven, path there are several places to stop and enjoy different views of the falls, and will eventually lead you to the foot of the falls.

 Saint Mary Falls/Virginia Falls Trail

-We suggest you start this Glacier National Park day hike at the Sunrift Gorge.
-The Sunrift Gorge is located about 10 miles west of the Saint Mary Entrance.
+We suggest you start this day hike at the Sunrift Gorge, located roughly 10 miles west of the Saint Mary Entrance.
 You’ll pick up the trail head for the Saint Mary Falls/Virginia Falls Trail just east of the bridge over Baring Creek.
-It begins with steps down to Baring Creek and then heads down and follows Baring Creek for .3 miles where you’ll come to the Sun Point/Baring Falls trail junction.
+It begins with steps down to Baring Creek and then continues down and follows Baring Creek for .3 miles where you’ll come to the Sun Point/Baring Falls trail junction.

-As you continue on the trail past Baring Falls, you’ll continue through the forest briefly and then emerge at the edge of Saint Mary Lake.
-As you travel along this trail, you’ll have several views of Saint Mary Lake and also Little Chief Mountain and Mahtotopa Mountain across Saint Mary Lake.
-At one point, you’ll get a view of Saint Mary Lake where you are about 100 feet above the lake.
-After about ½ mile, you’ll reach the junction with the Saint Mary Falls cutoff trail – a right here will take you up to the Going-To-The-Sun Road.
-Take a left at this junction and in about ½ mile you’ll reach the Saint Mary River.
+As you continue along the trail past Baring Falls, you’ll move through the forest briefly and then emerge at the edge of Saint Mary Lake.
+As you travel along this trail, you’ll have several views of Saint Mary Lake, Little Chief Mountain and Mahtotopa Mountain across from Saint Mary Lake.
+At one point, you’ll get a view of Saint Mary Lake (roughly 100 feet above the lake).
+After about ½ mile, you’ll reach the junction with the Saint Mary Falls cutoff trail, take a left at this junction and in roughly ½ mile you’ll reach the Saint Mary River (a right instead will take you up to the Going-To-The-Sun Road).

 Because this is a short trail – about 5 miles round trip – and provides views of several impressive falls, it is one of the more popular Glacier National Park day hikes.

-This trail was drastically changed by the Reynolds Creek Fire in 2015 and should be available to hike beginning summer of 2016.
-It’s still a trail well worth hiking as portions of the trail are not in the burn area and you’ll still get to view this series of scenic gushing falls.
-Because this area has burned, it will provide many more mountain views as the trees won’t be obscuring them.
+This trail was drastically changed by the Reynolds Creek Fire in 2015 and should be available to hike commencing summer of 2016.
+It’s still a trail well worth hiking as portions of the trail are not in the burn area and you’ll still enjoy a series of scenic, gushing falls.
+The burn also reveals numerous mountain views.